jphastings/dotpostcard/README.md

 ## Usage

-To make your first postcard file you should scan both sides of your postcard, its "comonents".
+To make your first postcard file you should scan both sides of your postcard, its "components".

 > [!NOTE]
 > JPG, PNG and TIFF formats are all supported, but JPG may lose quality, and some scanning software's TIFF format isn't compatible with this software.